top of page

 The verb 'cajole' has an etymology rooted in the French language.
 It can be traced back to the French word 'cajoler,' which means 'to coax' or 'to flatter.'
 The French term itself likely has origins in the word 'gajoler,' meaning 'to chatter' or 'to babble.'
 In the context of 'cajole,' the idea is to use gentle persuasion, often through the use of soothing words, flattery, or coaxing, to influence someone to do something they may be hesitant or unwilling to do.
 Thus, 'cajole' captures the essence of using sweet-talk and charm to win someone over or convince them to take a particular action, a concept deeply embedded in its French etymological roots.

-Quiz: Find the meaning of cajole
+Quiz: Find the meaning of the verb cajole:

 Try Again!